ubccr/ccrdocs/pages/faq.md

 Note that Slurm’s estimated start time can be a bit inaccurate.
 This is because Slurm calculates this estimation off the jobs that are currently running or queued in the system.
 Any job that is submitted after yours with a higher priority may delay your job.
 Alternatively, if jobs complete in less time than they've requested, more jobs can start sooner than anticipated.

-For more information on the `squeue` command, take a look at our [Useful Slurm Commands](hpc/jobs.md#useful-slurm-commands) information or visit the [Slurm page on squeue](https://slurm.schedmd.com/squeue.html)
+For more information on the `squeue` command, take a look at our [Managing Jobs](hpc/jobs.md#view-your-jobs-in-queue) information or visit the [Slurm page on squeue](https://slurm.schedmd.com/squeue.html)

 ## How can I tell what my job's priority is?